DreamScene-Project/DreamScene/README.md

 ### News
 - 2024-07-01: Our paper is accepted by ECCV2024 and to be published!
 - 2025-07-29: We released the [webpage](https://jahnsonblack.github.io/DreamScene-Full/) for our ECCV extension!
+- 2025-09-28: Our extended paper has been accepted by TPAMI and will be published soon!

 ### TODO
 - [x] Release the code of Formation Pattern Sampling (FPS) for single object.